grokify/spectrum/openapi3lint/openapi3lint1/README.md

 ## Other Linters

 There are other linters available.
-To date, Swaggman Linter hasn't beeen inspired by any of them, though there is a desire and effort to align on rule names and potentially rule definitions to achieve similar behavior.
+To date, Spectrum Linter hasn't beeen inspired by any of them, though there is a desire and effort to align on rule names and potentially rule definitions to achieve similar behavior.

 1. Mermade OAS-Kit - https://github.com/mermade/oas-kit
   1. https://mermade.github.io/oas-kit/default-rules.html